Ismaël Gharbi: International career

-Gharbi was born in France to a Tunisian father and Spanish mother, and is therefore eligible to represent France, Spain, and Tunisia.
-He has been called up by the France under-17s in the past.
-The Tunisian Football Federation has previously made efforts to convince Gharbi to represent Tunisia.
+Gharbi was born in France to a Tunisian father and Spanish mother, and was therefore eligible to represent France, Spain, and Tunisia.
 In 2021, he was called up to play for the France under-18s for the Tournoi International de Limoges.
 In February 2022, Gharbi was called up to the Spain under-18s.
 In June, he represented Spain at the 2022 Mediterranean Games in Oran, Algeria.

 On 19 August 2025, Gharbi's request to switch international allegiance to Tunisia was approved by FIFA.
 He earned his first cap on 4 September during a 2026 FIFA World Cup qualification game coming on as a second-half substitute against Liberia at the Hammadi Agrebi Stadium in Tunis, replacing Amor Layouni in the 53rd minute; the match ended in a 3–0 victory.
 On 10 October, he scored his first goal in his third appearance in a 6–0 win over São Tomé and Príncipe on Day 9 of the 2026 World Cup qualification.